 Bushnell is well known for its golf rangefinders but the new Ion Elite GPS watch places it among the major players when it comes to golf watches.
 Bushnell launched the Ion Edge last year - a functional yet somewhat basic model, which is in stark contrast to the cutting-edge Ion Elite with its color touch screen and plethora of features available to the gadget-loving golfer.

 First impressions are good with the strap being comfortable and tacky to hold it in position.
-The watch itself is relatively compact - there are thinner ones out there like the Shot Scope V3 or Garmin Approach S42 - but it certainly doesn't interfere with your swing in any way through size.
+This is arguably one of the best looking watches, especially with the sporty white strap.
+The watch itself is relatively compact - there are thinner ones out there like the Shot Scope X5 or Garmin Approach S42 - but it certainly doesn't interfere with your swing in any way through size.

 What I like about the Ion Elite is how simple it is to navigate.
 There is only one button on the side, which serves as a back and on/off button, a concept that is simple to grasp.
 Everything else is accessed by the touch screen, which is bright, clear, detailed and responsive.
 It lags a little when you’re wearing a golf glove but without it, the experience is very similar to that of a modern-day smart phone.